-When the hard drive spins up after the system powers on, it draws excessive current on both 12V and 5V.
-The peak current may reach 1.5A - 2A range in 12V.
-The system can have up to six hard drives installed, so the hard drives must spin up in sequence.
+When a hard drive spins up after the system powers on, it draws excessive current on both 12V and 5V.
+The peak current may reach the 1.5A-2A range in 12V.
+The system can have up to 6 hard drives installed, so each hard drive must spin up in sequence.
 The BIOS implements a 5 second delay between each hard drive spinning up.